Susan B. Allen Memorial Hospital > Patient's Info > Patient Education > Classes

 Free Breastfeeding Education Classes

 Are you preparing to breastfeed your first baby?
 Have you had difficulty breastfeeding in the past?
 Breastfeeding can sometimes be more difficult than you would think.
 We are here to help!
 The Susan B. Allen Memorial Hospital Family Birth Center offers breastfeeding education classes taught by Allison Barkus RN, International Board Certified Lactation Consultant.
-These classes are held on Saturdays, from 3:30 to 5:00 p.m., in the Wiedemann Health Education Center.
+These classes are held on Mondays, from 6:30 to 8:00 p.m., in the Wiedemann Health Education Center.

 Learning for a Healthier Future